 In some states (Florida for example) the college classes and books are entirely free to the dual enrollment student.
 In other states the fees are shared with the parent, and in some cases the classes are available to take for college aged students but the tuition and books are the same as any other student.
 Even in the states where the cost is full, it is still less expensive than attending a state or Ivy League college for four years, by far.

 Does Your Child Qualify?

-If you are a home school parent, contact the college itself.
+If you are a homeschool parent, contact the college itself.
 Many colleges have a special adviser just for these high school students who want to attend college early.
-In most states the qualifications for home-school students it passing the college readiness test.
+In most states the qualifications for home-school students is passing the college readiness test.
 This test is on math topics spanning Algebra to Calculus and English skills up to a college level.
 Math skills at Algebra One and 10th Grade English skills are required for admission.

 Other Ways to Support Your Child's Educational Goals